 Get-Printer | Format-List Name

-Once you have the printer name, execute the below command while replacing the “Old_Name” with the name you copied earlier and “New_Name” with the name you want to assign.
+Once you have the printer name, run the below command replacing the Old_Name with the name you got earlier and New_Name with the new name you want to assign.

 Rename-Printer -Name "Old_Name" -NewName "New_Name"